kylesmelter/kylesmelter/README.md

 <h3 align="center">I'm a software engineer with a penchant for Pokémon, video games, hiking, running, trading card games, and all things 2000's pop-punk.
 I specialize in HTML, CSS, and JavaScript, and can't wait to show you what I can do.</h3>

 - 💬 Ask me about **HTML, CSS, JavaScript, and anything Pokémon, Yu-Gi-Oh!, or blink-182**
-- 🌱 I’m currently learning JavaScript and studying for the CompTIA A+ certification
+- 🌱 I’m currently learning JavaScript and studying for the CompTIA A+ Core 1 (220-110 1) exam
 - 📫 How to reach me **kylesmelter@gmail.com**

 <h3 align="left">Connect with me:</h3>